“Great Music is More Alike Than Un-Alike”

 Beyond his technical prowess and charisma, perhaps the most compelling trait that Thile brings to the stage is his sense of playfulness.
 Thile told Gwen that he had considered singing “In the Ghetto” as a birthday tribute to Elvis Presley on a recent episode of Prairie Home, but the version he wanted to do was a little unusual.

-Thile recently released with Bach Trios with longtime collaborator Edgar Meyer and world-renowned cellist Yo-Yo Ma.
-The album just debuted in April, 2017 and can be purchased at your favorite local record store.
+Since last speaking with Gwen, Thile released the Bach Trios with longtime collaborator Edgar Meyer and world-renowned cellist Yo-Yo Ma.
+The album debuted in April, 2017 and can be purchased at your favorite local record store.
 In the meantime, you can preview Sonata No. 6 in G Major, BWV 530: I. Vivace.

 Chris Thile Playlist